Mailhappen/zm-docker/README.md

 4. Use `docker compose exec zimbra bash` to login into the container.
 To exit from the container, type `exit`.
 5. To stop the container, type `docker compose stop`; to start again, type `docker compose start`.
 6. To destroy the container, type `docker compose down`.
 Your data will be retained.
 Refer to Step 3 to start again.
 7. To destroy everything, type `docker compose down -v`.
-This remove container AND the volume data. **Use With Caution!**
+This remove container AND the volume data. **USE WITH CAUTION!**

 ## Update to new version